absey22/SpectroZ/README.md

 ![SpecPro](https://github.com/absey22/SpectroZ/blob/master/M0018.slitS2.slitlet103.png)

-Information regarding the processing of data post-Specpro analysis NOT yet added to Wiki (3/22/17) (See: spec_phot_collate.py)
+Information regarding the processing of data post-Specpro analysis NOT yet added to Wiki (See: spec_phot_collate.py) (3/22/17)

-Spec1d data has been reduced for a couple masks, prelimary reduction started (6/2/17) (See:reduce1d.pro or runpipeline.spec1d.sh)
+Spec1d data has been reduced for a couple masks, prelimary reduction started (See:reduce1d.pro or runpipeline.spec1d.sh) (6/2/17)

 All but one mask spec1d reduction complete, zspec.pro successfully frankenstein-ed to work with serendipitous objects.
 (7/27/17)

+First three masks cataloged in specz by modified zspec.
+(8/6/17)